schafferde/task_batch_integration/README.md

     the original repository and may or may not work out of the box.
     - Added: `scripts/create_resources/download_resources.sh` contains the command we used to download processed CELLxGENE-origin datasets from OpenProblems' AWS storage.
     - Added: `scripts/create_resources/process_data_local.sh` contains the commands we used to process additional datasets used from OpenProblems common "format" to the task-specific form used for benchmarking.
-        - To get the datasets into common format, see [our fork of the Openproblems datasets repo](https://github.com/schafferde/openproblems_datasets/tree/more_scrna_datasets).
+        - To get the datasets into common format, see [our fork of the OpenProblems datasets repo](https://github.com/schafferde/openproblems_datasets/tree/more_scrna_datasets).
     - Added: `scripts/run_benchmark/revised_run_local.sh` runs the pipeline on the full datasets locally.
     - Added: `new_labels_ci.config`, giving limiting values for nextflow resource usage labels used by above.
 We tuned these values, and the resource usages of a few methods and metrics, in cases where more resources (time, CPUs, or memory) were needed.
-The current values and labelings of each componenet were sufficient for us to run the pipeline.
+The current values and labelings of each component were sufficient for us to run the pipeline.
 In many cases, the current resource limits are likely not tight bounds.
     - Added: `scripts/generate_br_table.py` to generate a CSV of score outputs from many method runs.
-This script takes a list of output `score_uns.yaml` files, followed by `-o <output>csv`.
+This script takes a list of output `score_uns.yaml` files, followed by `-o <output>.csv`.
 It also tries to read a lookup table `kbet_lookup_table.csv` to fill in any missing KBET values in the `yaml` files, which would be marked with `-1`.
 If multiple values for the same metric, method, and dataset are provided, the earliest-occuring is used, where `.yaml` files are processed in argument order and then top-to-bottom.
     - Used unmodified: `scripts/project/build_all_docker_containers.sh` is used to build the pipeline before running.
     - Used unmodified: `scripts/create_resources/test_resources.sh` downloads the small test dataset.
     - Used unmodified: `scripts/run_benchmark/run_test_local.sh` runs the pipeline on the small test dataset.

 ## Data
 ``br_results`` contains three data files and two scripts:
 - Three CSV files contain the accumulated results from runs of OpenProblems benchmarking, scaled using control metrics.
-In general, we renamed outputs from multiple benchmarking runs with different parameters to generate unqiue names.
+In general, we renamed outputs from multiple benchmarking runs with different filtering parameters to generate unqiue names.
     - Relative to the names of each method as implemented (above), we renamed `seurat_cca` to `seurat` and `scanorama_integrate` to `scanorama`.
     - Methods filtering one half, third, or fifth of dimensions are named `sel50`, `sel67`, and `sel80`, respectivly.
     - Methods filtering with a fixed batch $R^2$ threshold are named `selfix01` and `selfix10` for thresholds of 0.01 (max.
 50 dimensions filtered) and 0.10.
     - Methods filtering based on Q3+IQR are named `seliqr`.
-    - Methods centering by subtracting scaled batch means are named `subbm`.
 - A script, `plot_benchmarking_results.py`, that generates all figure panels used to visualize OpenProblems benchmarking results.
 This script also computes p-values when plotting per-dataset benchmarks.
 - A script, `example_plot_umap.py`, that demonstrates plotting side-by-side UMAPs for a baseline method and BatchRefiner approaches.